top of page

 Journal Submission Guidelines

 a) Format.
-The manuscript should be submitted as a soft copy to the Editor online on the MJQR Website: www.mjqr-qram.org/online-submission.
-Manuscripts must be typed using New Times Roman Font 12 for the headings and Font 10 for all text.
+The manuscript should be submitted as a soft copy on the MJQR website at www.mjqr-qram.org.
+Manuscripts must be typed using New Times Roman Font 12 for the headings, and Font 10 for all text.
 The soft copy must be in a Word document.

 Manuscripts will not be considered for publication if they have been published before or if they are under review by another journal or publisher.
 Manuscripts accepted for publication must not be published elsewhere without the consent of the Editor and Publishers.
 (See Publication Ethics)

-The journal will only accept manuscripts submitted either entirely in British English or entirely in American English.
+The journal will only accept manuscripts submitted in either entirely British English or entirely American English.
 All manuscripts are requested to be prepared in accordance with the latest APA format (APA 7th Edition), which is outlined below.

 b) Length.
-The length of a manuscript should be between 5000 and 7000 words inclusive of all documents (tables, illustrations, bibliographies as well as appended texts).
+The length of a manuscript should be between 5000 and 8000 words, inclusive of all documents (tables, illustrations, bibliographies, as well as appended texts).

 c) Title Page Affiliations.
 The title page should carry: